 In addition to that, it’s not like we remember a long URL or something and go and type it in the browser directly.
 Google Search is the first step to going anywhere online.

-We don’t get a lot of value from using these apps, just by looking at how much time people spend.
+We do get a lot of value from using these apps, just by looking at how much time people spend.
 There is an interesting study done by Hal Varian and others at Google in collaboration with, I think, some economists at Michigan.
 It was a randomized field experiment, where what they did is, they had a treatment group and a control group, and they gave both of these groups a bunch of questions.
 And they had to go and find answers to these questions.

 The control group had to go into a physical library, search for whatever book they want to, and then find answers to some questions.
 The treatment group could go and search them on Google.
 So you can directly quantify how much time Google is saving, in terms of finding answers to the most popular things people search for.